osresearch/rotary/README.md

 keep it clean and easy to extend.
 Unfortunately there isn't an easy way to round trip from the code to this diagram, so it doesn't exactly match the executable code in [`Rotary.cpp`](./RotaryFona/Rotary.cpp).
+Also, nearly every state other than `RINGING` has an implicit edge back to `ON_HOOK` if the user hangs up the phone while in that state.